eyalperry88/tahiniSPH/README.md

 ### Create the Particles

 We create a bowl, tahini and a mixing spoon.
-We create a uniform mesh grid and pick the indices relevant for each object:
+We create a uniform mesh grid:

 ```python
 # dimensions